-The Research Foundation's current liabilities consist mainly of \$10.5 million of unexpended cash advances for sponsored research activities, similar to June 30, 2012.
+The Research Foundation's current liabilities consist mainly of \$10.3 million of unexpended cash advances for sponsored research activities, similar to June 30, 2013.
 The Research Foundation is required to set up a liability when awards are paid in advance, as they are responsible for paying back any unused funds to the sponsor.
-The remaining \$12.6 million of current liabilities relates to trade accounts payable and other accrued liabilities.
-The Research Foundation's allocated portion of other post-employment benefits totals \$9.3 million, with the \$1.3 million current portion included in accounts payable and accrued expenses and the remainder shown as other long-term liabilities.
+The remaining \$24.4 million of current liabilities relates to trade accounts payable and other accrued liabilities and amounts due to the University.
+The Research Foundation's allocated portion of other post-employment benefits totals \$10.6 million, with the \$1.7 million current portion included in accounts payable and accrued expenses and the remainder shown as other long-term liabilities.